GopalTanwar7424/T20-Cricket-World-Cup-2022-Dashboard/README.md

 • 📁 File Format – .pbix for development and .png for dashboard previews.

 4. Data Source
-Source: codebasics.io all the usefull csv files are been downloaded from this website.
+Source: codebasics.io, all the useful CSV files are been downloaded from this website.

-Data of T20 Cricket World Cup 2022 , including details on their batting_summary, match_summary, bowling_summary,and player_summary.
+Data of T20 Cricket World Cup 2022, including details on their batting_summary, match_summary, bowling_summary, and player_summary.

 5. Features / Highlights